jean-pierreBoth/annembed/README.md

     - initialized by an approximated svd.

-    It tooks 11s (system time) to run (cpu time 270s), of which 3s were spent in the ann construction.
+    It tooks 11s (system time) to run (cpu time 340s), of which 3s system time (100s cpu) were spent in the ann construction.

     ![mnist](Images/mnist_digits-B30S1b1k6f4-9s-i9-compressed.png.jpg)